magpylib/magpylib/docs/_pages/9_physics.rst

 * [2009Ravaud] R. Ravaud and G. Lamarquand, "Comparison of the coulombian and amperian current models for calculating the magnetic field produced by radially magnetized arc-shaped permanent magnets", HAL Id: hal-00412346

+* [2021Slanovc] F. Slanovc et al., "Full Analytical Solution for the Magnetic field of Uniformly Magnetized Cylinder Tiles", in preparation

 Accuracy of the Solutions and Demagnetization
 #############################################